ikuesiri/Daily_Dairy/README.md

-# Daily Journal

-This is a simple web application that allows you to create and view journal entries.
+This is a simple web application that allows you to create and view Diary entries.
 The application is built using a combination of **backend** technologies such as MongoDB, Express.js, and EJS as well as **frontend** technologies like HTML and CSS.

 ## Installation and Usage